turanszkij/WickedEngine/README.md

 ### Graphics API:

-The default renderer is DirectX 11.
-There is also a DirectX12 renderer and Vulkan renderer.
+The default renderer is DirectX 11 on Windows and Vulkan on Linux.
+There is also an optional DirectX12 renderer for Windows.
 You can specify command line arguments (without any prefix) to switch between render devices or other settings.
 Currently the list of options:
 <table>
   <tr>